hardcore-sushi/DroidFS/README.md

   Required to encrypt/decrypt password hashes using a fingerprint protected key.
   </li>
   <li><h4>Camera:</h4>
   Needed to take photos directly from DroidFS to import them securely.
+You can deny this permission if you don't want to use it.
   </li>
 </ul>